-- (1) "Taxpayer" means [each state should insert the definition in Article II.3. or the definition in its own tax laws]. - (2) "Apportionment" refers to the division of business apportionable income between states by the use of a formula containing apportionment factors. - (3) "Allocation" refers to the assignment of nonbusinessnon-apportionable income to a particular state. - (4) "Business activity" refers to the transactions and activities occurring in the regular course of a particular trade or business of a taxpayer or to and includes the acquisition, employment, development, management, and or disposition of property that constitute integral parts or was related to the operation of the taxpayer's regular trade or business operations.
+- (1) "Taxpayer" means [each state should insert the definition in Article II.3. or the definition in its own tax laws]. - (2) "Apportionment" refers to the division of business apportionable income between states by the use of a formula containing apportionment factors. - (3) "Allocation" refers to the assignment of nonbusinessnon-apportionable income to a particular state. - (4) "Business activity" refers to the transactions and activities occurring in the regular course of a particular trade or business of a taxpayer or to and includes the acquisition, employment, development, management, and disposition of property that constitute integral parts or was related to the operation of the taxpayer's regular trade or business operations.

-IEd Note: The term "hucinace activity" ic used in the following MTC [Lu.
-Note.
-The term business activity is used. m the ionowing wife regulations:
+[Ed.
+Note: The term "business activity" is used in the following MTC regulations: